microsoft/quick-authentication/docs/partner-business-verification.md

 ![Join a program to unlock new opportunities](./media/Join-a-program.PNG)

 On the next screen, enter your company legal business details.
-The [What is the Microsoft Cloud Partner Program?](https://learn.microsoft.com/en-us/partner-center/mpn-create-a-partner-center-account) page provide additional help in the [Getting started](https://learn.microsoft.com/en-us/partner-center/mpn-create-a-partner-center-account#get-started) section.
+The [What is the Microsoft Cloud Partner Program?](https://learn.microsoft.com/en-us/partner-center/mpn-create-a-partner-center-account) page provides additional help in the [Getting started](https://learn.microsoft.com/en-us/partner-center/mpn-create-a-partner-center-account#get-started) section.

 ![Company Information](./media/Company-Information.PNG)